-Inspired by Slovak stuffed cabbage (also known as holubky or halupki), this recipe for slow cooker vegan cabbage rolls with sauerkraut, tomato sauce, brown rice and tempeh bacon is packed with savory, sour delicious flavors.
-It’s so delicious!
+Inspired by Slovak stuffed cabbage (also known as holubky or halupki), this recipe for slow cooker vegan cabbage rolls with sauerkraut, tomato sauce, brown rice and tempeh bacon are packed with savory, sour delicious flavors.
+They’re so delicious!

 So, what goes with this vegan cabbage rolls recipe?
 Mashed potatoes.
 A big, huge mound of mashed potatoes topped with some melted vegan butter.
-Get a little of the cabbage roll, the sauerkraut tomato sauce and some mashed potato in every bite.
+Get a little of the tempeh cabbage roll, the sauerkraut tomato sauce and some mashed potato in every bite.
 Wow!

 A few things…

 - ・If you use Easy Tempeh Bacon for this recipe, make sure the tempeh marinates overnight or even two nights, if possible.
 You want it to be potent, so it can carry the flavor.

 - ・After pulling off the outer leaves of the cabbage, you’ll be left with the inner leaves of the cabbage and part of the core.
 This part of the cabbage does not work well for cabbage rolls, but do not throw it out!
 Save it and use it to make Vegan Cabbage and Noodles.

 Slow Cooker Vegan Stuffed Cabbage Rolls with Sauerkraut Tomato Sauce